peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Parameters

-* `name` (Type: number | string)<br>An attribute semantic, such as Semantic.POSITION, "POSITION", or "TEXCOORD_0".
+* `name` (Type: number | string)<br>An attribute semantic, such as <a href="Semantic.md#Semantic.POSITION">Semantic.POSITION</a>, "POSITION", or "TEXCOORD_0".
 Throws an error if this value is a string and the string is invalid.
 * `index` (Type: number)<br>The semantic index of the attribute for the given semantic.
 0 is the first index of the attribute, 1 is the second, and so on.
 This is ignored if "name" is a string.
 * `buffer` (Type: Float32Array | Array | BufferAccessor)<br>The buffer where the per-vertex data is stored.
 If this parameter is an (untyped) Array, converts that parameter to a Float32Array.
 * `countPerValue` (Type: number) (optional)<br>The number of elements in each per-vertex item.
 For example, if each vertex is a 3-element vector, this value is 3.
 Throws an error if this value is 0 or less.
-If "buffer" is a <a href="H3DU.BufferAccessor.md">H3DU.BufferAccessor</a>, the value of "countPerValue" is taken from that accessor and this parameter is ignored; this parameter is currently required otherwise.
+If "buffer" is a BufferAccessor, the value of "countPerValue" is taken from that accessor and this parameter is ignored; this parameter is currently required otherwise.
 * `offset` (Type: number) (optional)<br>The index into the array (starting from 0) where the first per-vertex item starts.
 If null, undefined, or omitted, the default is 0.
 Throws an error if less than 0.
-If "buffer" is a <a href="H3DU.BufferAccessor.md">H3DU.BufferAccessor</a>, the value of "offset" is taken from that accessor and this parameter is ignored.
+If "buffer" is a BufferAccessor, the value of "offset" is taken from that accessor and this parameter is ignored.
 * `stride` (Type: number) (optional)<br>The number of elements from the start of one per-vertex item to the start of the next.
 If null, undefined, or omitted, this value is the same as "countPerValue".
 Throws an error if this value is 0 or less.
-If "buffer" is a <a href="H3DU.BufferAccessor.md">H3DU.BufferAccessor</a>, the value of "stride" is taken from that accessor and this parameter is ignored.
+If "buffer" is a BufferAccessor, the value of "stride" is taken from that accessor and this parameter is ignored.

 #### Return Value

 This object.Throws an error if the given semantic is unsupported.
-(Type: <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a>)
+(Type: MeshBuffer)

 <a name='H3DU.MeshBuffer_setColor'></a>
 ### H3DU.MeshBuffer#setColor(color)

 Sets all the vertices in this mesh to the given color, by assigning each value with the attribute semantic <code>COLOR</code>
 to the given color.
-(If the attribute's <a href="H3DU.BufferAccessor.md#H3DU.BufferAccessor_countPerValue">count per value</a>
-is less than 4, each such value will be set to as many elements of the converted 4-element color as possible.)
+(If the attribute's count per value is less than 4, each such value will be set to as many elements of the converted 4-element color as possible.)
 If an attribute with the semantic <code>COLOR</code>
 doesn't exist, an attribute with the semantic <code>COLOR_0</code> and a count per